strickyak/prego/README.md

 If the macro is a statement rather than an expression, the `return` line should be only the word `return`.

+As in C macros, you should fully parenthesize both the inputs and the return value of the macro, to avoid operator priority errors.

 ## Macro Call Syntax